jbe2277/waf/README.md

 Starting with version 4 the framework comes with the new name Win Application Framework instead of WPF Application Framework.
 This rename shows that the framework supports now various application types:
 -	WPF (Windows Presentation Foundation)
 -	UWP (Universal Windows Platform)
--	Basic support for all .NET Core based applications
+-	Basic support for all .NET based applications

 ## Pre-release